EIT, Room 621 | (501) 916-3333 | (501) 916-3002 (fax) | ualr.edu/cstem

 Students interested in pursuing careers in the following disciplines who are new freshmen or transfer students with less than 45 credit hours are advised by professional advisors in their respective departments.

-Consequently, students should be advised for pre-professional disciplines in their freshman year.
+Consequently, students should be advised of pre-professional disciplines in their freshman year.

 All degree-seeking undergraduate students must be advised each semester before registering for classes.